-The Pantheon’s claim to fame is that it’s among the best preserved ancient monuments of its time, and the longest in continuous use.
-What saved this ancient pagan temple dedicated to all gods from being destroyed was its conversion to a Christian church by the name of St Mary of the Martyrs in 7th century AD.
-Inside you’ll discover tombs of Italy’s most illustrious: King Vittorio Emanuelle II , King Umberto I and his Queen Margherita, and the ever famous artist, Raphael.
+The Pantheon’s claim to fame is that it’s among the best-preserved ancient monuments of its time and the longest in continuous use.
+What saved this ancient pagan temple dedicated to all gods from being destroyed was its conversion to a Christian church by the name of St Mary of the Martyrs in the 7th century AD.
+Inside you’ll discover tombs of Italy’s most illustrious: King Vittorio Emanuelle II, King Umberto I and his Queen Margherita, and the ever-famous artist, Raphael.

 Stepping out of Ancient Rome and into exciting lively piazzas allows for a taste of La Dolce Vita.

-Do not accept ‘gifts’ from street vendors approaching tourists .
-They may offer you roses or other gifts, but if choose you accept, you will be expected to pay or give a tip for them.
+Do not accept ‘gifts’ from street vendors approaching tourists.
+They may offer you roses or other gifts, but if choose you to accept, you will be expected to pay or give a tip to them.

-Your visit will comprise of a visit to one of the world’s greatest museums, the Vatican Museums, where you can admire priceless works of art from paintings to sculptures, tapestries, mosaics,and a splendor of murals that cover ceilings and walls.
+Your visit will comprise of a visit to one of the world’s greatest museums, the Vatican Museums, where you can admire priceless works of art from paintings to sculptures, tapestries, mosaics, and the splendor of murals that cover ceilings and walls.
 When you consider the marble floors, there is not a single spot in all of the halls and galleries that make up the museum that hasn’t been stunningly adorned.

 Your next stop will be the sacred Sistine Chapel where popes are elected.
 But that’s not the reason why millions of people visit each year: it houses the most famous frescoes in the world: Michelangelo’s Sistine Ceiling and the Last Judgment.

 The final stop will be the greatest church in Christendom, St Peter’s Basilica.
-Originally built by Emperor Constantine in 4th century on the site where Peter was martyred and his tomb was believed to have existed, it was then re-built by Pope Julius II in the 1600’s with the help of the Great Masters such as Michelagelo, Bramante, Giacomo della Porta and Bernini into the glorious and awe inspiring church we see today.
+Originally built by Emperor Constantine in the 4th century on the site where Peter was martyred and his tomb was believed to have existed, it was then re-built by Pope Julius II in the 1600s with the help of Great Masters such as Michelangelo, Bramante, Giacomo della Porta, and Bernini into the glorious and awe-inspiring church we see today.